Reporting best practices and troubleshooting

 This help page refers to Reports & Analytics best practices.
 For Analysis Workspace, see Optimize Analysis Workspace performance .
 For Data Warehouse, see Data Warehouse best practices .

 Adobe Analytics provides a flexible reporting interface that lets you generate a variety of complex reports.
-While most reports generate very quickly, you might encounter reports that timeout or fail to generate successfully.
-To help avoid report generation failures, this section explains many factors that impact report generation speed.
-Understanding this information can help you structure reports so they are more likely to generate successfully.
+While most reports generate very quickly, you can encounter reports that timeout or fail to generate.
+This page explains factors that impact report generation speed.
+Understanding this information can help you structure reports so that they are more likely to generate successfully.

 The following factors contribute to longer report generation times.
-Increasing one of these factors might not result in a timeout for that report, but it might delay other reports in the report suite queue and cause a subsequent report to timeout.
+Increasing one of these factors typically does not impact performance, but it might delay other reports in the report suite queue and cause a subsequent report to timeout.

 - Use Data Warehouse to request reports that contain many breakdowns or metrics.
 Data Warehouse is designed to generate these types of reports.

 - Schedule reports to run during non-peak hours.
 This increases the likelihood of a report returning because the request queue for a report suite is more likely to be empty during those times.

 - Report Builder can be used to break reports into smaller time ranges and requests that contain fewer metrics.
 You can then use native Excel functionality to merge data from various requests into a single report.